What we believe for our curriculum.

 A cross section of weekly planning is monitored termly, pupil perceptions are carried out and a sample of children’s work is scrutinised annually.
 Areas of outstanding/good practice and action points for development are then fed back to staff.

-Currently the school is developing its own progression of skills grids for each subject area.
+The school has its own progression of skills grids for each subject area.